I hate tights. Or perhaps it would be more accurate to say that, although I am unaware of having wronged tights in any

 Leggings provide a solution from crotch to sandalsome shin only; bare legs are no good in the winter; and suspenders are a bad, male joke played on women to make us feel like stupid cold slags.

 What is the solution to this Gormenghastly problem?
 Gentle reader, I have it.
 Finally, after years in the stretchy, fall-downy, why-the-fuck-did-I-wear-these wilderness, I have it.
 The solution is twofold.
 One: covering everything else up, choose a good book and a large hat and tan thy legs so that going bare-legged will be viable (nay, pleasant) for as long as possible.
 Two: in the few scant months now left in which tight-wearing is necessary, purchase these tights, and these tights only.
 I bought them in a fit of desperation, and <angel voices> they actually function as garments.
 They fit.
 They don’t fall down.
 They can be worn two days in a row without going baggy.
 They haven’t gone into holes or ladders.
 They are sensible colours.
 They are comfortable, warm and soft.
-They don’t crackle, snag, itch or create static, and they weren’t expensive.
+They don’t crackle, snag, itch or create static, and although they weren’t cheap, they have outlasted several other, cheaper, shittier pairs and thus are much better value for money.
 In other words, they warm my flinty heart.
 They meet the bare minimum of what tights ought to do, and I am satisfied.

 God bless public toilets!
 See Getting to the bottom of things.